 If the landowner does not agree to the compulsory acquisition of their land, the statutory land acquisition process will run its course.

-Dealing with taken land
+Dealing with resumed land

-Sections 82 and 125 of the State Development and Public Works Organisation Act 1971 give the Coordinator-General the power to acquire and deal with land, when necessary.
+Sections 82 and 125 of the State Development and Public Works Organisation Act 1971 give the Coordinator-General the power to compulsorily acquire and deal with land, when necessary.

 The process for compulsory land acquisitions is set out in the Acquisition of Land Act 1967.